yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/facebook-comments.md

 :::note
 * If you have more than one business page connected to this Facebook account, select the one to which you want to connect the chatbot.
-* You can also connect multiple Facebook pages to your bot.
 :::

 ## Setup your bot